propellerhat/bs101/README.md

  * [Program Memory](https://en.wikipedia.org/wiki/Data_segment#Program_memory)

 ### Compile `array.c`
+This program is designed to highlight the fact that C is not doing any safety checking for you when you access memory.
+Everything is just pointers and offsets.
+The only thing that C is doing for you is keeping track of the underlying data types and calculating the offsets for you.
+See if you can correlate each output line with its source line that caused it.

 ### Memory Trespass
 Did you notice anything strange about `array.c`?
 In particular, line 28?
-This is an illustration of C's lack of memory safety.
+Can you explain what is going on here?
+This is an illustration of what is possible with C's lack of memory safety.
+You can access arbitrary memory through the use of pointers and offsets that was probably never intended by the programmer.

 ### The C Runtime
-"The greatest trick that C ever pulled was convincing the world it doesn't have a runtime." -- Dan Guido (i think. one of his hn comments is where I saw it first.)
+"The greatest trick that C ever pulled was convincing the world it doesn't have a runtime." -- Dan Guido, probably (One of his hn comments is where I saw it first so he gets the credit)

+You'd be forgiven for having the mindset that C doesn't have a runtime.
+When you really think about it, a typical compiled binary written in C is not fully self-contained.
+Run `ldd array`.
+The output of the `ldd` command will be a list of the shared libraries the specific binary is linked against.
+You should notice an entry that contains `ld-linux.so.2` or similarly named shared object file.
+This is the dynamic loader.
+It's responsible for resolving all other runtime dependancies, loading the appropriate libraries into the process memory space, and fixing up all references to said dependancies.
+You can further see this if you run `readelf -a array` and look for entries with `INTERP`.
+You may see some text like "The program is requesting the interpreter

 ### Runtime Data Structures
 There are several data structures and components to the C runtime.